typeorm/typeorm/docs/connection-options.md

 * `uuidExtension` - The Postgres extension to use when generating UUIDs.
 Defaults to `uuid-ossp`.
 Can be changed to `pgcrypto` if the `uuid-ossp` extension is unavailable.

 * `uuidExtension` - The Postgres function to use when generating UUIDs.
-Overrides uuidExtension if set.
+Overrides uuidExtension if provided.

 * `poolErrorHandler` - A function that get's called when underlying pool emits `'error'` event.
 Takes single parameter (error instance) and defaults to logging with `warn` level.